Endocrine & Neuroendocrine Surgery

 Residency Resources

-A curated hub for residents rotating through endocrine surgery.
-Access OR preferences, patient care protocols, and mentorship resources below.
+Resources for residents rotating through endocrine surgery: OR preferences, patient care protocols, and mentorship.

 About the Rotation

-Residents on the endocrine surgery service will participate in a high-volume practice covering thyroid, parathyroid, and adrenal surgery.
-Emphasis is placed on operative decision-making, intraoperative teaching, and evidence-based postoperative management.
+A high-volume service covering thyroid, parathyroid, and adrenal surgery, with emphasis on operative decision-making, intraoperative teaching, and evidence-based postoperative care.

 Mentorship & Opportunities

-Dr. Michelakos actively mentors residents interested in endocrine surgery, surgical research, and academic careers.
-Research opportunities in cancer immunology are available for motivated trainees.
-Reach out directly to discuss.
+Dr. Michelakos mentors residents interested in endocrine surgery, surgical research, and academic careers.
+Research opportunities in cancer immunology are available — reach out directly.

 Operating room preferences and patient care protocols for residents and staff on the service.
 Access via the secure residents portal.